I enjoy working with and explaining proper usage of various precision instruments used in science labs.

 Jerome Lalande changed the scale to the Vernier scale during the beginning of the 19th century which took hold and remains in place today.

-The modern caliper was manufactured and mass produced by an American, Joseph R Brown, in 1851.
-Joseph R. Browns commercial calipers made them available to machinists of all income brackets.
-Today you can find some sort of caliper in most people's garage.
+The modern caliper was manufactured and mass-produced by an American, Joseph R Brown, in 1851.
+Joseph R. Browns' commercial calipers made them available to machinists of all income brackets.
+Today you can find some sort of caliper in most people's garages.

 What is the Vernier Scale?